 To obtain a hard copy of the book, please click here.

 This unique self-help book is based on the notion that how we feel about ourselves determines how we see the world.
 If we have positive thoughts about ourselves, we will have a positive view of the world, and this in turn will affect our behaviour.
 Based on the evolutionary model of human behaviour contained in Henry’s first book, “Human Ascent”, the book shows that we go through different developmental phases during our lifetimes, and during each phase we interact with the world in different ways.
 We change emotionally over time, and this affects the way we think and hence the way we behave.
-To purchase a copy of the e-book, please clink here.

 A much-travelled educationalist, James Farrell has a rare ability to notice and describe the little incongruities and strangenesses that can be observed in countries different from his own.
 His ability to turn these experiences into clever, amusing anecdotes makes this book most enjoyable for the reader.
 James Farrell is a superb writer whose vast life experience is portrayed so entertainingly in this book.
 This book is a delight from cover to cover.
 The book is available from Jabiru Publishing.

 “Cheerio, Don” tells the story of Susan Alley’s uncle, Don Mitchell, who served in the Militia in New Guinea during World War II.
 This fascinating, very personal story was compiled by the author from Don’s diaries and letters to his family while he was away with the Army.
 It provides a first-hand account of the brave Militia’s war efforts in New Guinea, as well as an insight into how ordinary Australians coped with the difficulties and uncertainties of war, including threats to their homeland.
 The book is available from Jabiru Publishing.